Hi, Stepparents! I’m so excited for this week’s episode because I got to interview my stepdaughter, Lila.

 MARIA NATAPOV:

-I’m just curious, did you have any say, in whether this stuff happens, or when it happened?
+I’m just curious, did you have any say in whether this stuff happened, or when it happened?
+Did you get a say before you even knew there was a “me”?

 A Stepchild’s Biggest Fear About Their New Stepparent